invmy/ibkr-web-Dashboard/README.md

 # Ibkr dashboard

-An IBKR account with read-only access that displays assets and positions in real time without taking up a session window
+An IBKR dashboard that displays assets and positions in real time with read-only access

 ![](image.png)